Marketing Funnel Visualization: Converting Strategy Into Investor-Ready Graphics

 3. Calculate Financial Metrics: Add customer buy costs, lifetime value.
 ROI estimates to each stage of your funnel.

-4. Choose Your Tool: Use Excel for simple funnels.
-Invest in specialized software for complex multi-channel attribution.
+4. Choose Your Tool: Use Excel for simple funnels or invest in specialized software for complex multi-channel attribution.

 5. Test With Advisors: Show your marketing funnel visualization to advisors before presenting to backers.
 Get feedback on clarity and impact.

-6. Update Regularly: Refresh your funnel data monthly.
-This shows consistent growth and improvement efforts throughout 2026.
+6. Update Regularly: Refresh your funnel data monthly to show consistent growth and improvement efforts throughout 2026.
+Are you ready to start building your funnel visualization today?

 FAQs